Estimated reading time: 23 minutes

 9. Jessica Simpson’s Vintage-Inspired Ruby and Diamond 3-Stone

 This ring, which belongs to Jessica Simpson, features a combination of unique details.
 To begin, the ring is an antique from the early 20th century, that has huge influence on its design.
-The center stone is a gorgeous oval ruby, which is also Jessica Simpson’s birthstone.
+The middle stone is a gorgeous oval ruby, which is also Jessica Simpson’s birthstone.
 The most distinctive part of the ring, however, is the pear-shaped diamond side stones that are set horizontally.
 All of these different details give the ring a vintage charm that we find extremely appealing.

 10. Victoria Beckham’s Massive Ruby with a Diamond Swirl

 Victoria Beckham might very well be the queen of unique engagement rings.
 Throughout their marriage, David Beckham has gifted his wife more than 10 engagement rings as a token of his love for her.
-Her collection includes multiple diamond rings, an emerald ring, a sapphire ring, and this awe-inspiring ruby masterpiece.
-This ring features an absolutely massive oval-cut ruby gemstone along with a halo of diamonds that swirl around the center stone—all set in platinum.
+Her collection includes multiple diamond rings, an emerald engagement ring, a sapphire ring, and this awe-inspiring ruby masterpiece.
+This ring features an absolutely massive oval-cut ruby gemstone along with a halo of diamonds that swirl around the middle stone—all set in platinum.

 Top Five Unique Pearl Engagement Rings